George William Stockwell

 Captain George Stockwell, Dorset Regiment, killed in action, aged 38, was the youngest of nine sons of Mr. and Mrs. W. H. Stockwell, 21, Carnarvon Road, Reading.
 He was educated at Winchester, and subsequently went to the Malay States, where he occupied a lucrative position as manager of a rubber plantation.
 His lieutenant-colonel writes:— “He was one of my best officers, and his place will be very hard to fill.
 He was without fear, and ever since he joined the battalion in 1915 he had done fine work.
 His company was devoted to him.
 He has set a fine example of patriotism.”

-George lies buried in Tyne Cot Cemetery, Zonnebeke, West Flanders, Belgium.
+George’s grave is unknown.
+He is commemorated on the Tyne Cot Memorial, Zonnebeke, West Flanders, Belgium (Panel 92).
 He was survived by his father and step-mother.
 He never married.

 Researcher and Author: John Vickers